bekk/bekk-christmas/post/ml/the-8th-stroke-of-christmas.md

 3. Peel lemons, and mix in flour, sugar, cardamom and raisins.

 Without baking powder or baking soda, this is probably going to be a a non-raising cake, like gingerbread.
 We therefore prepare a long which we can fill with this (hopefully) amazing dough, and cook, before cutting them with a knife when is done.

+So, we bought the necessary ingredients, prepared for a nice evening, and followed the recipe from above, we also cooked them on 200°C. The dough was much firmer than the though it would be, so we took the liberty of trying out different shapes before they went in the oven

+Pic

+So!
+Here you go!
+The 8th Christmas Cookie.
+We have decided to call it "Bekkstang" (A pun on Bekk and the Norwegian translation of Crowbar) and in the future, all these cookies should have an elongated shape.
+The taste was actually quite interesting, and we definitely consider the use of lemon peel and brandy as a stroke of genius.

+You have now reached the end of our calendar, and we hope you haven't lost your appetite (no pun intended) for machine learning and it's wonders.
+Only your imagination sets the boundaries for what you can do with data science, as we hopefully has shown with this last entry.

+As a last note: There are many other elements you could have used machine learning for creating these cookies: You could have used machine learning for the instructions, the shapes, or for the name of the cake for that matter.
+The problems aren't exceedingly difficult, but we wanted to show you that it doesn't take a lot amount of work to create something fun (or delicious in our case).

+Gods speed on your journey with machine learning ahead.

+...and have a Merry, Merry Christmas.